-A sourdough starter is basically just a mix (usually 50/50) of flour and water – a wet dough.
-This dough is topped up with more flour and water regularly, to encourage yeast growth.
-Topping up your starter is known as “feeding”.
+A sourdough starter for pizza (or any dough) is basically just a mix (usually 50/50) of flour and water – a wet dough.
+This dough is “topped up” with more flour and water regularly, to encourage yeast growth.
+This starter dough is then added to your other ingredients in order to make pizza dough.

 Over time, the yeast grows into a healthy culture.
 At this stage, the starter is ready to bake with.
 It is easy to tell once the starter is ready because it will be very bubbly – “active” is the technical term!